tiarno/bhp3_class/bhp3_class/areas_for_class/Class.md

 ## Your Job

-- Pick you favorite method to define headers
+- Pick your favorite method to define headers
-- Add an IP and ICMP class to your `bhp3_class/__init__.py` file
+- Add an IP and ICMP class to your `bhp3_class/packets/__init__.py` file
-- Create your own network UDP scanner in your `bhp3_class/networking` module
+- Create your own network UDP scanner in your `bhp3_class/packets` module